Shree13-prog/COVID-19-analysis/README.md

-# COVID-19-analysis
+# COVID-19-analysis Dashboard (INDIA)

 ## Objective
-The objective of this project is to create an interactive COVID-19 analysis dashboard that visualizes key epidemiological data to provide actionable insights into the pandemic's spread, vaccination efforts, and testing status.
+This project visualizes key COVID-19 metrics across Indian states using an interactive dashboard built in Tableau.
+The data covers aspects like total deaths, case trends, vaccination progress, age group distribution, and testing infrastructure across the country.
-This dashboard leverages a comprehensive dataset containing information on confirmed cases, cured individuals, deaths, vaccine administration details, and testing statistics across various states and demographic groups in India.
-By presenting this data in a clear and accessible format, the project aims to facilitate a better understanding of the COVID-19 landscape and support informed decision-making for public health initiatives.
+The main goal of this project is to provide a clear and comprehensive visual analysis of India’s COVID-19 situation.
+By breaking down state-level metrics and national trends, the dashboard helps identify patterns and areas of focus for healthcare response and resource planning.

 ## Tools used
 - Microsoft Excel – For initial data cleaning, exploration, and basic analysis